HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

   )
 }}

 CWV with INP shows a new tendency when analyzing websites by rank.
-Previously, the most popular websites [tended to have the best CWV experience](https://almanac.httparchive.org/en/2022/performance#fig-2), however, this year's statistics shows the opposite: 40% of 1000 most popular websites on mobile have good CWV which is lower than total website CWV of 43%.
+Previously, the most popular websites <a hreflang="en" href="https://almanac.httparchive.org/en/2022/performance#fig-2">tended to have the best CWV experience</a>, however, this year's statistics shows the opposite: 40% of 1000 most popular websites on mobile have good CWV which is lower than total website CWV of 43%.

 {{ figure_markup(
   image="good-core-web-vitals-fid-vs-inp.png",